SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

     Requirements:

     REQ-NETWORK-THROUGHPUT:
-    :  A mechanism to signal the available network throughput to interested hosts, including changes to throughput.
+    :  A mechanism to signal the available network throughput to interested clients, including changes to throughput.

     REQ-NRLP:
-    : The network shall inform the host of the Rate limiting policies
+    : The network shall inform the endpoint of the Rate limiting policies

 Use cases:

   1. Performance Optimization: Some applications support some forms of bandwidth measurements (e.g., {{app-measurement}}) which feed how the content is accessed to using ABR.
 Complementing or replacing these measurements with explicit signals will improve overall network performance and can help optimize the data transfer.
-Signaling bandwidth availability allows hosts to avoid contributing to network congestion.
-When the network informs the host about available bandwidth, the host can dynamically adjust its data transmission rate.
-Knowing available bandwidth helps the host allocate resources efficiently.
+Signaling bandwidth availability allows endpoints to avoid contributing to network congestion.
+When the network informs the endpoint about available bandwidth, the endpoint can dynamically adjust its data transmission rate.
+Knowing available bandwidth helps the endpoint allocate resources efficiently.
 Cloud-based applications can auto-scale based on available bandwidth.

   2. Rate Limiting: Monthly data quotas on cellular networks can be easily exceeded by video streaming, in particular, if the client chooses excessively high quality or routinely abandons watching videos that were downloaded.
 The network can assist the client by informing the client of the network's bandwidth policy.